The New Mexico Fiber Arts Directory

 Editors Note: Wikipedia - The Follies were a series of lavish revues, something between later Broadway shows and the more elaborate high class vaudeville and variety show.
 The first Follies was produced in 1907 at the Jardin de Paris roof theatre.

-Folies Bergère of Paris, the Ziegfeld Follies were conceived and mounted by Florenz Ziegfeld Jr., reportedly at the suggestion of his then-wife, the stage actress and singer Anna Held.
+Inspired by the Folies Bergère of Paris, the Ziegfeld Follies were conceived and mounted by Florenz Ziegfeld Jr., reportedly at the suggestion of his then-wife, the stage actress and singer Anna Held.
 The shows' producers were turn-of-the-twentieth-century producing titans Klaw and Erlanger.
 Productions on Broadway in New York City were from 1907 to 1931, with renewals in 1934 and 1936.
 They became a radio program in 1932 and 1936 as The Ziegfeld Follies of the Air.
 The Ziegfeld Follies were also famous for their display of many beautiful chorus girls, commonly known as Ziegfeld Girls, who "paraded up and down flights of stairs as anything from birds to battleships.
 Films based on the Ziegfeld Follies:

 The Great Ziegfeld (1937), Ziegfeld Girl (1941) starring Judy Garland, Ziegfeld Follies (1946) starring Fred Astaire and Funny Girl (1964) starring Barbara Streisand